-The 54-credit online DBA program includes eight core courses, three concentration courses, three research courses and four dissertation courses.
+The 54-credit online DBA program includes eight core courses, three concentration courses, three research courses, and four dissertation courses.
 A required, no-credit online orientation is the first step in assuring a smooth transition to doctoral study, online learning, and Johnson & Wales University.
-The DBA is completed in three years but, if necessary, may be extended up to an additional two years for program completion (additional fees apply).
-Students may transfer up to three courses (nine credits), which are reviewed on an individual basis; dissertation courses are excluded.
+There is a five-year timeclock for completing the DBA.
+While the program is often completed in three years some students require more time (additional fees apply).
+Under extenuating circumstances, the Dean may approve an extension request for a sixth year.
+Students may transfer up to three courses (nine credits), which are reviewed on an individual basis; dissertation and research methods courses are excluded.